 The City of Gold Coast's secure Wi-Fi network covers three broad zones: Southport Broadwater Parklands, Surfers Paradise and Broadbeach.

-You can log into the games' secure Wi-Fi using Facebook or email.
+You can log into the games' secure Wi-Fi using email.
 You won't be asked to enter any personal details or passwords, just to accept the terms and conditions.

 The system will remember you when you hit a Wi-Fi zone so you don't need to log in each time.

-Download limits are 100MB per day if you log in using email and 4GB per day if you use Facebook.
+Download limits are 100MB per day if you log in using email.
 Considering a normal mobile plan is around 7GB per month, you should be able to upload as much as you like!

 Staying safe on public Wi-Fi

 - Use two-factor authentication.
 If your password is hacked and you have two-factor activated on your account—the hacker can't gain access.
 They need both levels of authentication.